inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/ARCHITECTURE.md

 2. **capnweb RPC** — gated by ResourcePolicy; `pkg:` URLs always allowed
 3. **Fetch proxy** — GET/HEAD only, no request body
 4. **CSP** — browser-enforced network isolation
+5. **Sync denylist** — blocks sensitive documents unconditionally (account, module settings, tool source, persistent denylist)
+6. **Sync allowlist** — gates document sync via intermediary repo; URLs from doc content pass through trust hierarchy
+7. **Local-existence check** — unknown documents (not in local IndexedDB or root folder) require two-step user approval
+8. **Persistent denylist** — user-denied documents blocked across sessions

+## Document sync isolation

+The iframe's ephemeral Repo cannot access the host's IndexedDB (opaque origin).
+Document sync flows through an **intermediary Repo** that enforces a denylist and allowlist.
+See DESIGN doc sections 5b, 5c, and 5d.

+### Repo topology

+Four Repo instances are involved per iframe session:

+1. **Host repo** — the main application Repo with IndexedDB storage and network adapters.
+Trusted.
+2. **Intermediary repo** — ephemeral (no storage), sits between host and iframe.
+Enforces `shareConfig.access()` and `shareConfig.announce()` which check the denylist then the allowlist.
+3. **Iframe repo** — ephemeral, inside the sandbox.
+Connected to the intermediary via MessagePort.
+Tools use this repo's standard `find()`/`create()` APIs.
+4. **Local-check repo** — storage-only (IndexedDB, no network adapters).
+Used on the host side to check whether a document exists locally without triggering network sync.
+Queries resolve quickly to `ready` (exists) or `unavailable` (not found).

+### Sync denylist (`SyncDenylist`)

+Unconditionally blocks sensitive documents from syncing to the iframe.
+Takes precedence over the allowlist.

+**Statically populated at init:**
+- Account document (`window.accountDocHandle.url`)
+- Persistent denylist document (`accountDoc.denylistDocUrl`)
+- Module settings documents (from `ModuleWatcher.urls`)
+- Tool/package source code: walks `ModuleSettingsDoc.modules[]` → `BranchesDoc` branches → `FolderDoc` → child file documents
+- All plugin `importUrl`s from the registry (catch-all)

+**Dynamically checked at runtime** via `checkAndDenylistIfSensitive()`: if a URL's document has `@patchwork.type` of `"branches"`, `"patchwork:module-settings"`, or `"patchwork:denylist"`, it is denylisted along with its transitive children.

+### Sync allowlist (`SyncAllowlist`)

+Controls which non-denylisted documents the iframe can sync.

+**At init:** the root document URL is always allowlisted.
+URLs discovered in the root document's content (via `collectAutomergeUrls`, skipping the `@patchwork` key) are added through the trust hierarchy.

+**At runtime:** the root document is watched for changes; new URLs go through the same trust hierarchy.
+Documents created inside the iframe via `repo.create()` are auto-allowlisted (they generate fresh IDs that can't collide with existing documents).

+**User-initiated access:** `onOpenDocument` and `requestDocumentAccess` run the trust hierarchy.
+If the document passes, it is allowlisted.
+If unknown, the user is prompted.

+### Trust hierarchy

+Every URL passes through this chain before being allowlisted, whether at init time, on document content changes, or via RPC:

+1. **Session denylist** → block if denylisted
+2. **Persistent denylist** → block if user previously denied
+3. **Dynamic sensitive-type check** (`checkAndDenylistIfSensitive`) → denylist and block if branches/module-settings/denylist type
+4. **Already allowlisted** → allow
+5. **Root folder membership** (`isInRootFolder`) → allowlist and allow if the URL is a direct child of `accountDoc.rootFolderUrl`
+6. **Local existence** (`isDocumentLocal`) → allowlist and allow if the document exists in IndexedDB (user has seen it before)
+7. **Unknown** → two-step user approval:
+   - First prompt: "This document has never been seen on this device.
+Allow syncing for preview?"
+   - If denied: add to persistent denylist
+   - If approved: sync the document, then show a preview (title, type)
+   - Second prompt: "Allow this tool to access this document?"
+   - If denied: add to persistent denylist
+   - If approved: allowlist

+### Persistent denylist (`PersistentDenylist`)

+User denials are stored in a dedicated `DenylistDoc` (`@patchwork.type: "patchwork:denylist"`) with a `deniedDocuments: AutomergeUrl[]` field.
+The doc URL is stored on the account document as `denylistDocUrl`.
+The denylist document is lazily created on first denial.

+The persistent denylist document is itself session-denylisted so the iframe cannot read or modify it.

+An in-memory `Set<string>` cache is populated from the document at init for fast lookups.

 ## Tool compatibility requirements